On the Compression of Neural Networks Using $\ell_0$-Norm Regularization and Weight Pruning: Experimental Results

-The results obtained by using the proposed approach are now confronted with those obtained by using the following pruning-based compression methods from the literature: threshold pruning (THP) \cite{NIPS2015_5784}, dynamic network surgery (DNS) \cite{DBLP:journals/corr/GuoYC16}, group horseshoe (BC-GHS) \cite{louizos2017bayesian}, $\ell_0$ augment-reinforce-merge ($L_0$-ARM) \cite{li2019l0}, sparse variational dropout (SVD) \cite{molchanov2017variational}, and cutting plane algorithm (CPA) \cite{phan2020pruning}.
-Such a comparison is presented in Table~\ref{tab:resultados_poda_iterativa}.
-From this table, one can notice that the proposed approach is very competitive, generally resulting in superior trade-offs between accuracy and compression, as compared with the other approaches from the literature.
+The results obtained by using the proposed approach are now confronted with those obtained by using the following pruning-based compression methods from the literature: threshold pruning (THP) \cite{NIPS2015_5784}, dynamic network surgery (DNS) \cite{DBLP:journals/corr/GuoYC16}, group horseshoe (BC-GHS) \cite{louizos2017bayesian}, sparse variational dropout (SparseVD) \cite{molchanov2017variational}, cutting plane algorithm (CPA) \cite{phan2020pruning}, global sparse momentum (GSM) \cite{ding2019global}, and automatic network pruning (Autoprune) \cite{xiao2019autoprune}.
+Moreover, we also consider the following pruning methods based on the use of the $\ell_0$ norm: $\ell_0$ with hard-concrete approximation ($L_0$-HC) \cite{louizos2017learning}, $\ell_0$ augment-reinforce-merge ($L_0$-ARM) \cite{li2019l0}, $\ell_0$ based on ADMM ($L_0$-ADMM) \cite{zhangECCV2018}, and learn compression using $\ell_2$ and $\ell_0$ norms ($L_0$-$L_2$-LC) \cite{cperpinanL0L2} (results from \cite{cperpinanL0} are not included since the approach in \cite{cperpinanL0L2} is a direct evolution of that in \cite{cperpinanL0} and presents superior results).
+The comparisons among all approaches considered are presented in Tables \ref{tab:resultados_poda_iterativa} and \ref{tab:resultados_poda_iterativa2} for LeNet-300-100 and LeNet-5-Caffe, respectively.
+From these tables, one can infer that the proposed approach is very competitive, generally resulting in superior trade-offs between accuracy and compression ratio as compared with the other approaches from the literature.